-I’ve had a little thing for pumpkin lately.
-It is, after all, October and the air is getting a bit more crisp.
-Or it could be that we are having a pumpkin shortage this season.
+I’ve had a thing for pumpkin lately.
+After all, it is October and the air is getting a bit more crisp.
+Or, it could be that we are having a pumpkin shortage this season.
 It’s true, look it up and then run to the store to stock up in time for your Thanksgiving pumpkin pies.

 While I have been using quite a bit of pumpkin lately, I am not quite ready for pies and breads.
-I also prefer to use sugar pumpkins and make use of it in soups or to roast.
+While whole pumpkins are in season, I also like to use sugar pumpkins and make use of it in soups or to roast.

-Cubing pumpkin might almost seem impossible because, well, it is round.
+Cubing pumpkin might almost seem impossible because, well, it’s round.
 I simply sliced off the top (use a sharp knife), pulled out the seeds, used a strong peeler to peel the edges, sliced at the ridges and then cubed.
 Done.

 With any recipe, be sure to prep all your ingredients beforehand.
 In fancy cooking, this is called “mis en place”, everything in its place.
 It makes any recipe go so much smoother.